HAWAI‘I RELIEF PROGRAM FAQs – SUPPORT FOR HOUSING AND UTILITY PAYMENTS

 Website: https://www.meoinc.org/

-Please do not call or walk into the DHS Processing Centers regarding questions about the Hawaiʻi Relief Program, as the Hawaiʻi Relief Program is separate from SNAP and other financial assistance programs and will not be processed through the DHS Processing Centers.
+Please do not call or walk in to the DHS Processing Centers regarding questions about the Hawaiʻi Relief Program, as the Hawaiʻi Relief Program is separate from the SNAP or financial assistance programs and will not be processed through the DHS Processing Centers.